-For relations with the related parties concerned and also for all appropriate compliance on such matters, the Corporate Bodies and Corporate Affairs Head Office Department and the department of the Chief Lending Officer Governance Area responsible for monitoring the composition of economic groups and for this purpose coordinating the managers of reference, ensure that detailed organisational procedures and effective IT management tools are prepared to identify significant relations for the classification of counterparties as ISP Related Parties or Associated Entities of the Group for the purpose of art.
+For relations with the related parties concerned and also for all appropriate compliance on such matters, Corporate Bodies and Corporate Affairs and the department of the Chief Lending Officer Governance Area responsible for monitoring the composition of economic groups and for this purpose coordinating the managers of reference, ensure that detailed organisational procedures and effective IT management tools are prepared to identify significant relations for the classification of counterparties as ISP Related Parties or Associated Entities of the Group for the purpose of art.
 136 of the Consolidated Law on Banking.

-&lt;sup>36 Though these are not Associated Entities of the Group, the Parent Company and the subsidiary banks also classify relatives by marriage up to the second degree as close relatives of a related party, and keep such information available in case of requests from the Bank of Italy.
+33 Though these are not Associated Entities of the Group, the Parent Company and the subsidiary banks also classify relatives by marriage up to the second degree as close relatives of a related party, and keep such information available in case of requests from the Bank of Italy.

-17.3 Adoption of organisational procedures and information systems
+18.3 Adoption of organisational procedures and information systems